carlosedp/zio-channel/Readme.md

 Run it with `scala-cli ziochannel.scala`.

-Channels also can be created with multiple slots (buffered) where the fibers doesn't block sending or receiving to it until full.
-To create a 5 slot buffered channel, use `chan <- Channel.make[Int](5)`.
+To create a multiple position(buffered) channel where the fibers doesn't block sending or receiving to it until full, use `chan <- Channel.make[Int](5)`.

 It's also possible to get the channel `status` checking the amount of messages waiting, positive for senders and negative for receivers and `close` a channel to remove all messages and unblock the waiting fibers.